forgecrafted/ruby-stylus/README.md

 ### Standalone Sprockets usage

-If you're using Sprockets outside Rails, on Sinatra or on a plain Rack app, you can wire up Stylus inside a instance of `Sprockets::Environment` using `Stylus::Sprockets.register`.
+If you're using Sprockets outside Rails, on Sinatra or on a plain Rack app, you can wire up Stylus inside a instance of `Sprockets::Environment` by requiring `stylus/sprockets` and using the `Stylus.setup` method.

 An example of serving stylesheets from `./stylesheets` using just Sprockets and Rack.